About Our Physical Training

 “I graduated college weighing 230 lbs…”

-During this time, I decided to leave Corporate America and focus my attention on my passion; personal training.
-I wanted to help people achieve the same goals that I had.
+During this time, I decided to leave Corporate America and focus my attention on my passion: personal training.
+I wanted to help others achieve the same goals that I had, and by being a health coach I knew I could help people.

 For the past three years, I’ve maintained a weight of 218-228 lbs.
 My balanced lifestyle leaves me happy with what I see in the mirror.